World Championships of Performing Arts – Dance Competition: Dancers may compete in Solo or Groups

 Contemporary: The exploration of the total movement potential of the body.
 It differs from commercial or competitive dance in that it is not bound by set standards, as well as defined styles such as ballet and jazz dance Instead; it seeks to express a personalized vision, often through experimentation and collaboration for the development of new, more individualized approaches to the moving body and choreographic possibilities

-All music must be “compact disc.”
-CDs are required to ensure the quality of the competitions and final show.
-Each performance must be on a separate CD.
-Each CD must have a label with contestants (or group’s) name, event, style, and age division.
+All music must be “USB.”
+USBs are required to ensure the quality of the competitions and final show.
+Each performance must be on a separate USB.
+Each USB must have a label with contestant’s (or group’s) name, event, style, and age division.
 Example: John Doe, Dance, Jazz and 16-17 years.
-Please bring at least two (2) back-up CDs for each performance.
+Please bring at least two (2) back-up USB for each performance.
 Completed music clearance forms are required.
 Original music is always encouraged for all styles, categories and competitions in which music is used.
-All background music should be burned to either a CD-R or CR-RW, in MP3 format ONLY.
-DO NOT burn CD on DVD, it will not play.
+All background music should be on USB in MP3 format ONLY.
 You must PURCHASE your music from quality outlets.
 Pirated online music has poor sound quality with fluctuations in volumes when played on professional sound systems.
 Every time music is cut and re-recorded it loses quality.
-Record all CDs from the master and not from copies.
+Record all USB from the master and not from copies.
 If given the option for input/output volumes when recording, record volumes in the middle of the range given.
-Check purchased music on a CD player not on your computer for an accurate assessment.
+Check purchased music on a USB player not on your computer for an accurate assessment.
 If when performing music, you must hear the first note to start your performance, let the room coordinator know this when you are in line-up so the volume on the sound system can be raised.
 Please keep in mind Round I and Round II competition are in audition format.
 There is only one minute and no sound checks.
 The judges understand the difference between a performance error and sound issues.
 No music will be used for the final show performance that is not a quality recording.

 The time limit for all performances is sixty (60) seconds.
 All rounds and the finals are sixty (60) seconds.
 A 25% deduction will be taken for any performance going over the time limit.
 Time will begin when the music starts and will stop when the music stops.
 Remember, you may go under the time limit but not over!

-Parents, family, friends, agents, hairdressers, dressers, teachers or make-up artist are not allowed behind the stage before or during competitions.
+Parents, family, friends, agents, stylists, dressers, teachers, or make-up artist are not allowed behind the stage before or during competitions.